sasiqwerty/learn-java/first-steps.md

 The method body in a Java program contains the statements that are executed when the method is called.
 The method body is enclosed in curly braces {} and contains the logic for the method.

 The statements inside a method body can include:
-- Variable declarations: This is where local variables are defined and initialized.
+- **Variable declarations**: This is where local variables are defined and initialized.
 These variables are only accessible within the scope of the method.
-- Expressions and statements: This includes mathematical operations, assignments, and function calls.
+- **Expressions and statements**: This includes mathematical operations, assignments, and function calls.
-- Conditional statements: These are used to control the flow of the program based on certain conditions.
+- **Conditional statements**: These are used to control the flow of the program based on certain conditions.
 Examples include if-else and switch statements.
-- Looping statements: These are used to repeat a block of code multiple times.
+- **Looping statements**: These are used to repeat a block of code multiple times.
 Examples include for, while, and do-while loops.
-- Return statement: This statement is used to return a value or control to the calling method.
+- **Return statement**: This statement is used to return a value or control to the calling method.
 The return type of the method should match the type of the value returned.
 Here is an example of a simple Java program that uses the main method with a body that performs a simple calculation and prints the result to the console: